 Plagiarism Checker#

 Pro includes a plagiarism detector that scans your text against over 16 billion web pages and ProQuest's academic databases.
 It flags matching sentences, provides source references, and calculates an overall originality score.
-We tested it with content containing deliberate paraphrases and direct quotes, and it correctly identified both.
+According to user reports, it correctly identifies both deliberate paraphrases and direct quotes.
 It does not catch sophisticated paraphrasing as reliably as Turnitin, but for professional content production where you want to verify originality before publishing, it is a solid safeguard.

 Brand Voice and Style Guides (Pro Teams)#

 Pro now includes team features previously reserved for the Business plan.
 You can create style guides that enforce consistent terminology, brand voice, and communication standards across up to 149 team members.
 Custom rules flag deviations from your established guidelines in real-time.
+Users can switch between assigned style guides so only suggestions relevant to a specific audience, brand, or project are shown.
+Admins can set regional spelling and grammar preferences for specific groups.
 For agencies and content teams, this replaces the manual style guide that nobody reads with automated, inline enforcement.

 Features (4.4): Grammar correction, tone detection, full-sentence rewrites, generative AI, plagiarism checking, and brand voice guides cover the full spectrum of writing assistance.
 Missing deeper content strategy features like SEO optimization and long-form content structuring that tools like Jasper provide.

 Ease of Use (4.9): Install the extension, and it works.
 No configuration, no onboarding, no learning curve.
 Suggestions appear inline as you type, and accepting or dismissing them is a single click.
-This is the most frictionless AI tool we use on a daily basis.
+This is widely regarded as the most frictionless AI writing tool available.

 Value for Money (4.4): Pro at $12/month (annual) is reasonable for the feature set, especially now that it includes team features previously requiring the Business plan.
 The $30/month monthly price is steep.
 The elimination of the Business plan in favor of custom Enterprise pricing creates a gap for mid-size teams that want more than Pro but cannot justify a sales call.